 Best Schools for Master’s Students to Study Marketing in the United States

-Every student who is interested in a master's degree in marketing needs to take a look at University of Pennsylvania.
-UPenn is a fairly large private not-for-profit university located in the city of Philadelphia.
+Any student pursuing a degree in a master's degree in marketing needs to take a look at University of Pennsylvania.
+UPenn is a very large private not-for-profit university located in the large city of Philadelphia.

-Those marketing students who get their master's degree from University of Pennsylvania receive $98,438 more than the average marketing graduate.
+Those marketing students who get their master's degree from University of Pennsylvania earn $98,438 more than the standard marketing grad.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.